maxcrees/tbl.typ/README.typ

   This is the separator between the two sections.

 - #link(<data>)[_Data_].
 This is the content that will fill each cell of the table.
-Generally every line of input in this section corresponds to a row in the table, though there are exceptions noted later.
+Generally every input line in this section corresponds to a row in the table, though there are exceptions noted later.
 Cells are separated by the #link-label(`tab`) option which defaults to a
   #smallcaps[tab] character.

 = Region options <options>